devilhyt/nchu-stuff/2025-spring/drl/hw1/README.md

 3. Click "CALC" to calculate optimal policy
 4. Click "GO" to watch the robot follow the optimal path
+5. Click "Random" to generate a random grid and calculate the path
+   - It can be regarded as `HW1-2`.
-5. Click "RESET" to start over
+6. Click "RESET" to start over

 ## Additional Notes